tesselode/mika-micro/manual.md

 ![](images/filter.png)

 When enabled, the low pass filter removes high frequencies from the sound, resulting in a darker, more subdued sound.
-The resonance knobs add a "ringing" sound, which is a commonly used effect in electronic music.
+The resonance knob adds a "ringing" sound, which is a commonly used effect in electronic music.

 ##### Controls
 - **Enabled**: turns the filter on or off.